Blade Runner: Plot

 In 2019 Los Angeles, former police officer Rick Deckard is detained by Officer Gaff, who likes to make origami figures, and is brought to his former supervisor, Bryant.
 Deckard, whose job as a "blade runner" was to track down bioengineered humanoids known as replicants and terminally "retire" them, is informed that four replicants are on Earth illegally.
-Deckard begins to leave, but Bryant ambiguously threatens him and Deckard stays.
+Deckard begins to leave, but Bryant makes veiled threats and Deckard stays.
 The two watch a video of a blade runner named Holden administering the Voight-Kampff test, which is designed to distinguish replicants from humans based on their emotional responses to questions.
 The test subject, Leon, shoots Holden on the second question.
 Bryant wants Deckard to retire Leon and three other Nexus-6 replicants: Roy Batty, Zhora, and Pris.

-Bryant has Deckard meet with the CEO of the company that creates the replicants, Eldon Tyrell, so he can administer the test on a Nexus-6 to see if it works.
+Bryant has Deckard meet with the CEO of the company that creates the replicants, Eldon Tyrell, so he can administer the V-K test on a Nexus-6 to see if it works.
 Tyrell expresses his interest in seeing the test fail first and asks him to administer it on his assistant Rachael.
 After a much longer than standard test, Deckard concludes privately to Tyrell that Rachael is a replicant who believes she is human.
-Tyrell explains that she is an experiment who has been given false memories to provide an "emotional cushion," and that she has no knowledge of her true nature.
+Tyrell explains that she is an experiment who has been given false memories to provide an "emotional cushion", and that she has no knowledge of her true nature.

 In searching Leon's hotel room, Deckard finds photos and a scale from the skin of an animal, which is later identified as a synthetic snake scale.
-Roy and Leon investigate a replicant eye-manufacturing laboratory and learn of J. F. Sebastian, a gifted genetic designer who works closely with Tyrell.
-Deckard returns to his apartment where Rachael is waiting.
+Deckard returns to his apartment, where Rachael is waiting.
 She tries to prove her humanity by showing him a family photo, but Deckard reveals that her memories are implants from Tyrell's niece, and she leaves in tears.

-Meanwhile, Pris locates Sebastian and manipulates him to gain his trust.
+Replicants Roy and Leon meanwhile investigate a replicant eye-manufacturing laboratory and learn of J. F. Sebastian, a gifted genetic designer who works closely with Tyrell.
+Pris locates Sebastian and manipulates him to gain his trust.